Starlink Roam Unlimited Is Here, but Is It Worth It?

 The latest iteration of Starlink’s portable internet is a bit of a mixed bag

-Starlink customers now have the option to change their plan from the standard residential plan to the new Starlink Roam, which allows customers to take their dish with them and connect to the internet anywhere they go.
+Starlink customers now have the option to change their plan from the standard residential plan to the new Starlink Roam Unlimited, which allows customers to take their dish with them and connect to the internet anywhere they go.
 While this sounds like a great deal for the modest price increase, there are actually a few differences between the plans once you get into the fine print.
 Depending on how you use your Starlink connection, some of these technical details might even be deal breakers.

-We’re going to walk you through these details so you can decide whether Starlink Roam is right for you or not.
+We’re going to walk you through these details so you can decide whether Starlink Roam Unlimited is right for you or not.

 Are you looking for a more flexible internet plan?
 Enter your zip code below to see what options are available in your area.

-What is Starlink Roam?
+What is Roam Unlimited?

-Starlink Roam can be used with the new Flat High Performance Starlink equipment, which, in conjunction with a Priority Mobile service plan, allows for in-motion use.
+Roam Unlimited can be used with the new Flat High Performance Starlink equipment, which, in conjunction with a Priority Mobile service plan, allows for in-motion use.
 This means that you can install your dish on your vehicle, and it will provide internet access within the vehicle while you are driving.
 (This feature is not yet available for Starlink Roam Global plans.)

-You can also switch to Starlink Roam while continuing to use your standard Starlink equipment.
+You can also switch to Roam Unlimited while continuing to use your standard Starlink equipment.
 This will allow you to take your dish with you and get internet access at your new destination, but it won’t work while you are on the road.

-Starlink Roam also allows you to pause your service at any time, which means that you can get a Starlink Roam plan to use when on vacation in the summer or fall and turn it off during the rest of the year when you don’t need it.
-Starlink Roam is billed in flexible one-month increments, so with a bit of planning, you can pause your service in the months you won’t be needing it and reactivate it for the months when you’ll want to take your internet on the road
+Roam Unlimited also allows you to pause your service at any time, which means that you can get a Starlink Roam Unlimited plan to use when on vacation in the summer or fall and turn it off during the rest of the year when you don’t need it.
+Roam Unlimited is billed in flexible one-month increments, so with a bit of planning, you can pause your service in the months you won’t be needing it and reactivate it for the months when you’ll want to take your internet on the road

-Starlink Roam comes in two different plan options: a regional plan that costs $150 per month and a global plan that costs $200 per month.
+Roam Unlimited comes in two different plan options: a regional plan that costs $165 per month and a global plan that costs $200 per month.
 You can also upgrade your service plan to Priority Mobile for an additional $250.
 Standard Starlink equipment has a one-time cost of $599, while the new, Flat High Performance equipment costs $2,500.
 In-motion use requires both the Flat High Performance equipment and Priority Mobile service.

-Starlink Roam vs. Starlink Residential
+Starlink Roam Unlimited vs. Starlink Residential

 In addition to portability and cost, there are some important technical differences between the different Starlink plans that impact their practicality.